LewisMazzei/Fusion/README.md

 # Fusion
-My final year high school project.
 A 2048 clone with a flavour of chemistry.
+Developed for a final year high school project.
 Written in Python using Pygame.

 ## Development